jasongaylord/JasonGaylord.com/_posts/2004/05/2005-05-28-healing-field.md

 bitly: https://jasong.us/35ZtEwV
 ---

 I wanted to share this with everyone.
-Our town joined a few others in a memorial effort known as a “Healing Field.”
+Our town joined a few others in a memorial effort known as a "Healing Field."
 A Healing Field is a field that displays flags listing individuals who are to be remembered for 9/11.
-You can see Wilkes-Barre's “Healing Field” by visiting: [http://healingfield.org/staticpages/index.php/wb](http://healingfield.org/staticpages/index.php/wb)
+You can see Wilkes-Barre's "Healing Field" by visiting: [http://healingfield.org/staticpages/index.php/wb](http://healingfield.org/staticpages/index.php/wb)